Neuromuscular disorder - myasthenia gravis

-Call your health care provider if you develop symptoms of myasthenia gravis.
+Call your provider if you develop symptoms of myasthenia gravis.

 Go to the emergency room or call 911 or the local emergency number if you have breathing difficulty or swallowing problems.

 Chang CWJ.
 Myasthenia gravis and Guillain-Barré syndrome.
 In: Parrillo JE, Dellinger RP, eds.
 Critical Care Medicine: Principles of Diagnosis and Management in the Adult.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 61.